Tuberous sclerosis complex is caused by mutations in a gene.

 Tuberous sclerosis complex is usually present at birth, but symptoms may be subtle or take time to develop, making the disorder difficult to recognize early.

-In most cases, the disorder results from mutations in one of two genes.
+In most cases, the disorder results from mutations in 1 of 2 genes.
 If either parent has the disorder, children have a 50% chance of having it.
-However, tuberous sclerosis complex often results from spontaneous—new (not inherited)—mutations in the gene, rather than an inherited abnormal gene.
-This disorder occurs in 1 in 6,000 children.
+However, tuberous sclerosis complex usually results from spontaneous, new (not inherited) mutations in 1 of the 2 genes, rather than from an inherited abnormal gene.

 Symptoms of Tuberous Sclerosis Complex